 Is the site if particular value with respect to wildlife and biodiversity?
-Is the site subject of any formal wildlife designations?
+Is the site subject of The area to the North of Hailey Place (apartment block) is listed in the Priority Habitat Inventory - Deciduous Woodland (Magic database) along with smaller areas to any formal wildlife designations?
 Have surveys identified the presence of priority habitats or species?
 Is the site subject of any local enhancement or monitoring projects by the local community?